foopgp/foopgp-hugowebsite/content/english/about/rules-parameters.md

 | *taxe*     | 2%/year            | Mandatory contributions, see article 7 of the [internal regulations](/fr/about/rules-of-procedures/). |
 | *sharp*    | 1/2 = 0.5         | Power exponent, see article 8 of the [internal regulations](/fr/about/rules-of-procedures/). |

-### Number of Tokens for an Initial Donation
+### Number of Tokens for an Initial Investment

-These tables help understand the quantity of tokens created by an initial donation.
+These tables help understand the quantity of tokens created by an initial investment.

 This quantity depends on the inflation factor *stingynalty*, which is reevaluated at each change of month.